 By Matt Maddocks.
-I’m heading out for a much anticipated 2 week solo motorcycle excursion to the east coast.
+I’m heading out for a much anticipated 2 week solo motorcycle excursion to the east coast, two weeks on two wheels.
 On my way I plan to take the back roads, taking in the feel and culture of the small towns I stop at along the way.
 I’m hoping to get some small sense of these towns, talking to folks about the local issues they face.
 I have an interest in how others get by in their day to day lives, engage in their communities and the roles they play.

 One of the reasons I find municipal politics so engaging is the “hands-on” factor; here in Aurora each one of us has several means of direct access to our policy-makers.
 We can affect change, and help shape the way our town functions and grows.
 But occasionally I find myself becoming so self-immersed in the issues facing Aurora, that I forget why I actually enjoy following local politics.
 It’s truly about the people, the ones really in control of our town and its business.
 It’s important to remind ourselves that our elected representatives are just that; nine Aurora citizens who were chosen to represent and follow the direction administered to them by the electorate.
 It’s for that very reason that we maintain and exercise the right to elect an entirely new group every 4 years, if we feel the current council is not fulfilling that mandate.
 That is our duty as Aurora taxpayers, and every so often I come across a story that reminds me of this important role we play, or more accurately, the role we sometimes forget is ours.